 This would be a very nice cocktail hour and meal.
 You can expect some appetizers – meat, cheese and fruits, as well as passed hors d’oeuvres.

-Get to know the company
+Get to Know the Company: Dish T’Pass

 Dish T’Pass was founded by Amanda Varnell in 2012.
 They have grown tremendously in the last few years and have won several awards.
 They create food that speaks for itself – think food art!

-More about Amanda Varnell
+More About Amanda Varnell

 Amanda is a mother of 4 wonderful children.
 Before opening up her own catering company, she was a full-time mom and homeschool headmaster for 20 years.
 She’s a master chef and a master mom all in one!
 What a boss lady!

 When she isn’t busy managing her business, she is normally spending time with her kids, doing yoga and trying new foods!
-When given the time, she loves to spend it travelling and exploring the world.
+When given the time, she loves to spend it traveling and exploring the world.